General Information

 Layout of a freestanding bikeport

 Video 1.
-Purlins/roof vibration during hand-induced excitation.
+Purlins/roof vibration during hand-induced excitation (location A).

 • Which are the factors that affect the purlins vibration of the above shown structure?